 - Demonstrate your ability to apply key concepts in the courses Contemporary Issues in Strategic Human Resource Management and Professional Human Resource Management Practices.

 The online master degree comprises 11 core courses and one elective, delivered across six study periods, allowing you to focus on one course at a time.

-Your elective course can be selected from any course offered in the online Master of Supply Chain and Logistics Management, except Business Research Design and Managing Supply Contracts, or any course offered in the online Graduate Certificate in Marketing.
+Your elective course can be selected from any course offered in the online Graduate Certificate in Supply Chain and Logistics Management or any course offered in the online Graduate Certificate in Marketing.

 In both delivery models, you will explore a complex problem, and test and evaluate potential solutions with industry and community stakeholders in the compulsory course, Business Research Design.

 (MC263) Melbourne City campus, Full-time 2 years, Part-time available